-This article covers “Daily Current Affairs” and the topic details “Sustainable Development Goal 4”.
+Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
+This article covers the topic “Sustainable Development Goal 4” in detail.
 This topic has relevance in the “Governance” section of the UPSC CSE exam.

 About Sustainable Development Goals